bijit-dev/BD-Olympics-client-side/README.md

 # BD Olimpic:

-It is a web app where users can create, discover, and join local hobby groups based on shared interests like reading, painting, or hiking.
-It features user authentication, protected routes, and tools for managing and updating group activities.
-The platform fosters real-world connections through community-driven engagement.
+This Athletic Event Booking Platform connects users with local sports events, allowing them to browse, book, and manage events.
+It features full authentication, role-based private routes, and dynamic event management.
+The platform includes a responsive UI, real-time feedback, and extra features like search, JWT auth, and layout toggling.

 # Project Overview: